craigrusselltiu/pca-deep-learning/README.md

 ## What I Learned
 - Machine learning libraries including Keras and Tensorflow
+- Using said libraries to implement originally devised models from scratch
 - Reading and manipulating CSV files for specific functionalities
 - Researching, designing, executing, and recording experiment results on machine learning models
 - Among other things!